 Thursdays are our official "Arts & Crafts" day at home and this book is filled with activities to power us through summer and beyond.
 I love that there is a mix of science and art and kitchen fun.
 Truly there is something in here for both boys and girls, little ones and independent readers, and interests of all kinds.

-Not feeling patient enough for the giveaway?
 Grab your very own copy of the book at one of these booksellers: